-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is treatment with a physician's referral.
+A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.